go-bindata/go-bindata/README.md

     [i] Done.

-This creates the `testdata/gophercolor.png.go` file which has a package declaration with name `main` a variable holding the file data in a read-only string and one function named `gophercolor_png` with the following signature:
+This creates the `testdata/gophercolor.png.go` file which has a package declaration with name `main` and one function named `gophercolor_png` with the following signature:

     func gophercolor_png() []byte

-You can now simply include the new .go file in your program and call `gophercolor_png()` to get the uncompressed image data.
+You can now simply include the new .go file in your program and call `gophercolor_png()` to get the (uncompressed) image data.
 The function panics if something went wrong during decompression.
 See the testdata directory for example input and output files for various modes.

-Aternatively, you can pipe the input file data into stdin. bindata will then spit out the generated Go code to stdout.
+Aternatively, you can pipe the input file data into stdin. `go-bindata` will then spit out the generated Go code to stdout.
 This does require explicitly naming the desired function name, as it can not be inferred from the input data.
 The package name will still default to 'main'.

      $ cat testdata/gophercolor.png | go-bindata -f gophercolor_png | gofmt